fiftydinar/gidro-os/modules/wallpapers/README.md

 ## Usage

-To use this module, you need to include your wallpapers into this location (make folder if it doesn't exist):
+To use this module, you need to include your wallpapers into this location (make folder if it doesn't exist)
+Wallpaper files only, not additional wallpaper folders:

 `config/wallpapers`

-You can also make additional folders with wallpapers inside `config/wallpapers` for better organization.

-`config/wallpapers/delight`
-`config/wallpapers/great-wallpaper`

 Then you just need to set `type: wallpapers` into the recipe file & you're good to go.